Wichita Probate Controversy Attorneys Manage Will and Trust Challenges

-- Failing to keep records or provide an accounting — The trustee is required by law to keep accurate records of the trust’s finances and must open the books when a reasonable request is made.
+- Failing to keep records or provide an accounting — The trustee is required by law to keep accurate records of the trust’s finances and may be required to provide an accounting when a reasonable request is made.

-In many cases, fiduciaries are held personally liable for losses to the trusts they oversee, so if the trust loses value due to a breach, the fiduciaries must reimburse the trust.
+In many cases, fiduciaries are held personally liable for losses to the trusts they oversee.
+If the trust loses value due to a breach, the fiduciaries may be required to reimburse the trust.

 Experience resolving a wide variety of contested matters